-- Ladies, longer hemlines (to the knee) and sleeves to the elbow (shoulders covered at a minimum) shows respect for the array of conservatives faiths in Southeast Asia.
-This is particularly important in countries such as Myanmar where one of the main attractions is the variety of Buddhist stupas (pagodas).
+- Females, a covered chest and midriff, longer hemlines (to the knee) and sleeves to the elbow (shoulders covered at a minimum) shows respect for the array of conservatives faiths in Southeast Asia.
+This is particularly important in when visiting religious sites such as stupas, pagodas and wats.

 - Comfortable, slip-on walking shoes are a must for days when you will be in and out of religious buildings.
 It is expected that you will remove your shoes in most Buddhist, Islamic and Hindu places of worship.

 - Wear modest amounts of jewellery, particularly in developing countries.
-I generally don’t travel with more than some pearl studs and my wedding band.
-This is partly because I would be heartbroken if anything precious went missing and because it feels mighty uncomfortable to walk around developing nations wearing what might appear to locals as the equivalent of the crown jewels.
+I generally don’t travel with more than some pearl studs, my wedding band and some statement costume jewellery.
+This is partly because I would be heartbroken if anything precious went missing.
+Also, flashing wealth around a developing nation is just asking to be targetted by theives – get more safety and security tips here.

-- Toilet paper in a sealable bag and air travel, carry-on size bottles of waterless hand wash, insect repellent and sunscreen live permanently in my day pack/carry-on bag;
+- Toilet paper in a sealable bag and air travel, carry-on size bottles of hand sanitiser, insect repellent and sunscreen live permanently in my day pack/carry-on bag;

 - An international adapter, preferably one with a USB socket, and chargers for your phone, camera and other electronics.
 Too Many Adapters is a great place to find reviews and recommendations on anything travel technology related.

-- U.S. travellers may also need a Step Down Voltage Converter, as most Southeast Asia countries operate on 240V as opposed to the American 120V standard.
+- U.S. travellers may also need a Step Down Voltage Converter.
+Most Southeast Asian countries operate on 240V as opposed to the American 120V standard.